 Studies are being conducted into whether there is a link between parabens and cancer -see https://www.reading.ac.uk/15/research/Impact/res-impactcancer.aspx .
 They are not proven to be carcinogenic at this time, but clearly it is significant that they have been found to be present in so many samples of breast tissue and clearly studies still need to be conducted which either officially condemn them or exculpate them altogether.
 In the meantime, treat them with caution.

 Parabens are skin irritants and bad news for anyone with sensitive skin – see http://dermnetnz.org/dermatitis/parabens-allergy.html.

-Many companies promote themselves as caring for the environment and promote haircare and skincare products which they say is plant derived and good for skin and hair, but they fail to mention in their list of “main ingredients” that their products contain parabens [amongst other stuff ].
-And when you get the product you automatically discard the outer packaging and just keep a special place for the tube, bottle, or tub of wonder cream.
-The outer packaging which you’ve just discarded with the small print which you couldn’t read contains all the references to the hidden nasties.
+Many companies still promote themselves as caring for the environment and promote haircare and skincare products which they say are plant derived and good for skin and hair, but they fail to mention in their list of main ingredients that their products also contain parabens and other synthetic chemicals.
+When you get the product you automatically discard the outer packaging in order to unwrap the special tube, bottle, or tub of wonder cream; but the outer packaging which you’ve just discarded, with the tiny print on it which you couldn’t read, contains all the references to the hidden nasties in the natural product that you’ve just bought.
 That’s clever marketing !

 It’s a matter of personal choice, skin sensitivity, and possibly risk, whether you use products containing parabens.
 There’s no harm in being safe – the fact is that further studies need to be done.